-Yes, Sharepoint states that it is HIPAA compliant.
+Sharepoint states that it enables HIPAA compliance.
 This service uses both technical and administrative protections to comply with HIPAA regulations.
-Also, Microsoft will sign a Business Associate Agreement (BAA).

 Sharepoint is a Microsoft service.
-The Microsoft website states that Sharepoint online is HIPAA compliant when paired with Office 365 Enterprise.
+The Microsoft website states that Sharepoint online enables HIPAA compliance when paired with Office 365 Enterprise.
 While Microsoft ensures it meets its responsibilities as a business associate, users are responsible for configuring the platform correctly.

 A variety of security add-ons are included for Office 365 Enterprise users, such as advanced threat protection, security management, advanced compliance, and threat intelligence.
 Licensing includes anti-malware, Windows Defender, Cloud App Security (CAS), Azure AD Identity Protection, Azure Security Center, Azure Advanced Threat Protection, and more.

-If you configure and use Sharepoint correctly and obtain a BAA, then this service can be a HIPAA-compliant solution for information storage, management, and collaboration.
+If you configure and use Sharepoint correctly, this service can be a HIPAA-friendly solution for information storage, management, and collaboration.